 Internet students complete their courses without on-campus meetings, although instructors may require on-campus testing.
 Before beginning Internet courses, however, students are required to meet specific academic and skill prerequisites.
 The start and end dates of all courses are listed at the top of the syllabus, which will be provided online (Blackboard) within the course site.
 You will not have access to the course until its official start date.

 II.
 Register and Pay

-- For more information on applying to the college, registering for classes, or paying tuition and fees, please visit the student services website.
+- For more information on applying to the college, registering for classes, or paying tuition and fees, please visit the student success website.

 III.
 Access Your Class

 Internet courses follow the regular semester schedule.
 Students should refer to their class schedule for class start dates.
 Students are expected to access their course (via Blackboard) on the first day of class (start date) to receive instructions and begin their coursework.
 Courses are not self-paced.

 Important: Each Internet course contains an Enrollment Verification Assignment (EVA), located in the Start Here area of the course.
 The deadline to complete the EVA will be communicated by your instructor via email or Blackboard.
 Additional course content may not be accessed until completion of the EVA.
 To ensure access to course content and continued course enrollment, complete the EVA on the first day of class.

 Regardless of any other work you may have completed in the course, not completing the EVA by the due date will: